The fragile nature of road transportation networks: Problem formulation

-As (anti-)fragility represents the asymmetry of a probability distribution between performance response and disruption, skewness as a statistical measure can be applied to quantify the degree of a system's fragility.
-Also, in many real-world scenarios, the mathematical function of the system is agnostic, and only discrete measurements of the system's performance are available.
-In this case, we can still compute the distribution skewness to determine the (anti-)fragile property of the system, as long as the function follows Jensen's inequality, with application examples in \cite{taleb_mathematical_2013, coppitters_optimizing_2023}.
-For a loss-disruption relationship, a positive skewness represented by the long tail pointing to the left indicates a fragile response, whereas negative skewness showcases the fragility of a gain-opportunity relationship.
-It should be noted, however, that certain systems may exhibit a performance function that yields a positive skewness overall but is partially concave and partially convex for different domain segments of the disruption.
-Therefore, a mathematical analysis of the whole disruption domain is of great necessity if the fragility of a studied system is to be concluded.
+As (anti-)fragility represents the asymmetry of a probability distribution between performance response and disruption, skewness as a statistical measure can be applied to further quantitatively evaluate the degree of a system's fragility, as long as the underlying performance function follows convex transformation \citep{zwet1964convex}, with application examples in \cite{taleb_mathematical_2013, coppitters_optimizing_2023}.
+For a loss-disruption relationship, a positive skewness represented by the long tail pointing to the right indicates a fragile response, whereas negative skewness showcases the fragility of a gain-opportunity relationship.
+It should be noted, however, that skewness does not strictly indicate (anti-)fragility since certain systems may exhibit a performance function that yields a positive skewness overall but is partially concave and partially convex with disruptions on different domain segments.
+Therefore, a mathematical analysis of the completion domain is essential if the system's fragility is to be determined.